Quasi-spherical metrics and the static Minkowski inequality: Introduction

-We refer to \eqref{static} as the \textit{static equations}, and the solution $V$ as a \textit{static potential}.
-In general relativity, static spaces $(M^{n},g,V)$ correspond to $(n+1)$-dimensional static vacuum spacetimes.
-The most familiar example is Schwarzschild space, a rotationally symmetric Riemannian manifold depending on a parameter $m \in \mathbb{R}$ and given by
+The study of static manifolds is strongly motivated by general relativity-- one may check that $V \in C^{\infty}_{+}(M)$ solves the system \eqref{static} on $(M^{n},g)$ if and only if the Lorentzian metric $\widehat{g}=-V^{2}(x)d\tau^{2} + g$ on $M^{n} \times \mathbb{R}$ is Ricci-flat and hence solves the Einstein equations in vacuum.
+The most familiar example of a static manifold is Schwarzschild space, a rotationally symmetric Riemannian manifold depending on a parameter $m \in \mathbb{R}$ and given by